warlookq3/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

     Settings** link, which is present for each course on the **Current Courses** dashboard.

-Before you use the bulk email feature, consider that messages **cannot be canceled** after they are sent.
-If you plan to send a message to all course participants, be sure to review each draft carefully, and send the message to yourself first for thorough testing.
+.. note:: Before you use the bulk email feature, consider that messages cannot be cancelled after they are sent.
+Before sending a message, be sure to review each draft carefully, and send the message to yourself first for thorough testing.

 .. _Options for Email Message Text: